fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 In the above code, the value of the `type` attribute of `yAxis` object has been set to `log` which renders a chart with the logarithmic y-axis.

+See it in a live chart.
+Click [here](https://jsfiddle.net/fusioncharts/rcbm1pg6/).

 ## Change Log Base

 By default, the base of a chart with logarithmic y-axis is set to 10.
 You can, however, set the base to any value of your requirement.
 Just ensure that the base value is any natural number.
 Set the base attribute to specify the base value for the logarithmic chart.